AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 }
 ```

-Up to you to discover more.
+You can find in google hundres of properties that you can change in an HTML tag.
+It's up to you to discover more.

-Remember, you define the CSS-property, and you assign a value.
+>Remember, you select the HTML tag, you define the CSS-property and you assign a value.

 # Classes and Ids

+# Select one HTML element with an ID.

-Everything is great, but we are styling all the h1.
+We can now put some colors in the elements of the HTML file, but we are styling all the h1.

 What if I just want to style the first one?

-I need it to select it somehow.
-That's why we use Ids.
-To select an HTML element, and give the style, just to this specific element
+I need to select the first h1 somehow.
+That's why we use Ids: to select an HTML element.
+Once selected, we can give the style in the CSS file, just to this specific element.

+To label an HTML element with an ID, you should use this syntax:

 ```html
 <h1 id="title-banner">Web Developers & Tech- Teachers</h1>
 ```

-That's the syntax, the keyword id, and the name that we want to give. the label.
+That's the syntax, the keyword id and the name that you want to give, or the label.

-in css, now we can point to this element. we can select this element
+Now in CSS we can point to this element.
+We can apply style just to this element.

 ```css
 #title-banner {